LucasPickering/gdlk/README.md

 ## About

 GDLK is a programming language, as well as a game based on solving puzzles with the language.
+There is no usable product _yet_, but it's coming soon™!

 ### What does GDLK stand for?